abishekbhatta/Aqua-Check/README.md

 Throughout the project, I learned to deploy a machine learning model into a web app using Streamlit.
 I also gained valuable experience in optimizing the machine learning model using Z-score normalization and oversampling techniques.

-# What's next for Aqua Check
+# What's next for Aqua Check?

 The machine learning model used in Aqua Check can be further enhanced to make its predictions more accurate.
 In the future, Aqua Check can be integrated into a physical device with sensors that can simultaneously measure pH values, water hardness, etc. listed above and predict water contamination.